RimuEirnarn/sqlite_database/README.md

 ## Development

-When pulling this repository with latest commit, make sure to install all `dev-requirements.txt` depending on your intentions.
-It's mostly pylint and pytest.
+Thanks for considering in contributing to sqlite_database!

+For development kits, you only need `pytest` and `pylint`, `sphinx` is required for documentation.
+Please refer to their own `dev-requirements.txt` and `docs-requirements.txt`

-When using `pytest`, do this: `pytest --config-file=./dev-config/pytest.ini` or check any check scripts in `bin/`
+When using `pytest`, do this: `pytest --config-file=./dev-config/pytest.ini` or check any check scripts in `bin/` (e.g `bin/check.sh`)

 ### How to install?